✦ ✦ ✦

 The core commitment

-One voice note per week.
+One note per week.

 ✍️